Nainik2509/Vuexy-React-Next-Js/docs/guide/development/access-control.md

 # Access Control (ACL)

-In this page you will understand usage of ACL in our template and how you can use it.

 ## Overview

 react-material-admin uses [CASL](https://casl.js.org/v4/en/guide/intro) package for providing access control.
 Which is future oriented and is more detailed on Access Control.